aaron555/fail2ban-analyse/README.md

 - ipinfo.io is used for geolocation of IP addresseses.
 If calling _fail2ban_analyse.py_ a command line argument can be used to specify an existing results file from a previous lookup, or skip look-up altogether (with reduced functionality).
 Requests to ipinfo.io API are subject to their terms of use and limits on number of lookups - paid plans are required for heavier use.
 - Mapbox API key is required if using Mapbox (_attacker-map.html_).
 You can obtain this for free by signing up with Mapbox.
 Openstreetmap version (_attacker-map-openstreetmap.html_) does not require this.
 - CDNs are used for Leaflet and OMS, for a fully locally hosted version simply download leaflet (leaflet.js, leaflet.css and images directory) and OMS (oms.min.js) and edit the html accordingly
-- a favicon is referenced at _favicon.ico_ in same directory as the map htmls files but not supplied and may be added if required
+- a favicon is referenced at _favicon.ico_ in same directory as the map html files but not supplied and may be added if required

 ## Automation